Antarctic Treaty issue

 The Antarctic Treaty issue is a postage stamp that was issued by the United States Post Office Department on June 23, 1971.
-Designed by Howard Koslow, it commemorates the ten-year anniversary of the Antarctic Treaty, and is notable as Koslow's first postage stamp design.
+Designed by Howard Koslow, it commemorates the tenth anniversary of the Antarctic Treaty, and is notable as Koslow's first postage stamp design.

 The stamp has a face value of eight cents.
 One-hundred thirty million were issued.

 Background

 The Antarctic Treaty was signed on December 1, 1959 by the United States and eleven other nations involved in scientific research on the continent of Antarctica during the preceding biennium; seven of these nations – Argentina, Australia, Chile, France, New Zealand, Norway and the United Kingdom – had competing territorial claims to Antarctica.
 From November 18 to November 19, 1968, the fifth consultative meeting of the state parties to the treaty was held in Paris.
 During it, the issue of decennial commemorative stamps by the state parties who had signed the Antarctic Treaty was recommended.